hmxmilohax/rb3-pc/README.md

 *   **_\[ONLINE\] Stuck on “Registering Account” when trying to connect to GoCentral_**
 	*   You may have lost connection to RPCN or GoCentral and will have to restart the game.
 If you continue to get this after restart, go to the top menu in RPCS3, “Configuration” > “RPCN” > “Account” > “Test Account” then restart the game to force a reconnection.

+*   **_\[ONLINE\] I keep disconnecting constantly while playing_**
+	*   Double check to make sure your connection is stable.
+Try connecting via Ethernet cable is possible.
+If you have increased your VBlank past 60 Hz, set it back to 60 Hz.

 *   **_“I followed every step and my game is crashing or performing horribly”_**
 	*   Double check to make sure you meet the requirements and have followed every step correctly.
 This guide has been tested thoroughly and has been proven to work for plenty of people with varying degrees of hardware.
-If you are absolutely sure you followed every step correctly, it is 90% likely that the dump of the game you have is bad, and 9% chance your computer ran out of disk space, and 1% chance it's a skill issue.
+If you are absolutely sure you followed every step correctly, it is 90% likely that the dump of the game you have is bad, and 9% chance your computer ran out of disk space or doesn't meet the minimum specs, and 1% chance it's a skill issue.

 <br/>